pvdz/preval/tests/cases/array_methods/filter/ai/some_this_value.md

 - (todo) array reads var statement with init BinaryExpression
 - (todo) array reads var statement with init ObjectExpression
 - (todo) do we want to support Literal as expression statement in free loops?
+- (todo) do we want to support ObjectExpression as expression statement in free loops?
 - (todo) fixme: spyless vars and labeled nodes
 - (todo) objects in isFree check
+- (todo) support ExpressionStatement as statement in let_hoisting noob check
 - (todo) support array reads statement type ExpressionStatement
 - (todo) type trackeed tricks can possibly support static $array_filter